concourse/infrastructure/README.md

 It will also prompt you to ensure that the required secrets have been added to GCP Secret Manager.
 The following secrets must be created:

-* `production-wavefront_token` - the wavefront token for sending metrics/traces
 * `production-ci-github_client_id` - the client ID of the Github application for authenticating with the CI concourse deployment
 * `production-ci-github_client_secret` - the client ID of the Github